ningbit/ningbit.github.io/source/_posts/2013-09-30-html5-boilerplate-explained-in-simple-terms.markdown

 ## Summary
 Now you know why HTML5 Boilerplate exists.
 It is a beacon of hope in this [hostile world](http://dev.opera.com/articles/view/unobtrusive-javascript/) of way too many options for browsing.
 At least with the boilerplate, you have a few crowd-sourced signposts pointing the way.

 I must say, front-end development has really come a long way since the good ol' GeoCities days.
-So tell me when will people stop [confusing the roles of __web designer__ and __web developer__](http://thumbnails.visually.netdna-cdn.com/web-designer-vs-web-developer_502919932c2d2_w594.jpg)?
+So tell me, when will people stop [confusing the roles of __web designer__ and __web developer__](http://thumbnails.visually.netdna-cdn.com/web-designer-vs-web-developer_502919932c2d2_w594.jpg)?

 {% imgcap 'http://cdn.arstechnica.net/2009/04/24/geocities1.png' 480 480 The Good Ol' Days, Bless 'er Heart %}